 Once the MySQL receiver is configured, enable it by adding it to one or more pipelines as described in the Collector configuration documentation.

-You can validate that the metrics are reporting to Lightstep from the Metric details section of the Project Settings page.
+You can validate that metrics are reporting to Cloud Observability on the Metrics details page in Project settings.

 Search for MySQL metric names.